 An automatically-generated construction variable containing the linker command-line options for specifying libraries to be linked with the resulting target.
-The value of \$LIBFLAGS is created by respectively prepending and appending \$LIBLINKPREFIX and \$LIBLINKSUFFIX to the beginning and end of each filename in \$LIBS.
+The value of \$LIBFLAGS is created by respectively prepending and appending \$LIBLINKPREFIX and \$LIBLINKSUFFIX to each filename in \$LIBS.